seansteel3/ML_trader/README.md

 <!-- Introduction -->
 ## Introduction

 This project aimed to be an extension of the original Random Trader analysis, specifically investigating if machine learning could improve upon the random trading strategy.
-The trading strategy that came out of the original analysis settled upon creating portfolios by choosing 15 securities entirely at random whose share value was between $2 and $75 dollars.
+The trading strategy that came out of the original analysis settled upon creating portfolios by choosing 15 securities entirely at random whose share value was between $2 and $75.
 These securities were then sold and replaced after six months, or if the security increased in value by 10% or more.
 The goal of this project was to replace the random selection process with machine learning models to pick securities that were statistically more likely to increase by 10% or more within 6 months.

 <!-- Run With -->
 ### Run With